Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

   </tr>
 </table>

+Notably, the Fragment of Fate will do one round of *Edge of Oblivion* just before the *Morn Afah* resolves, so any shields will need to be reapplied.

-Remember that two bosses have to be within 5% HP of each other for *Morn Afah*.
+Also remember that two bosses have to be within 5% HP of each other for *Morn Afah*.
 If things are looking bad, *Morn Afah* comes from the Usurper of Frost, so the MT can sacrifice themselves and take it away from the party if needed.

 Both bosses will then start casting their respective enrages (*Absolute Zero* and *Memory's End*).

-When both bosses are defeated, you will advance to the next arena.
+When both bosses are defeated, there will be a knockback from the center, and you will advance to the next arena.

 If the Fragment of Fate is not around, Eden's Promise will spawn and wipe the raid.
 If, on the other hand, the Fragment of Fate is still alive, then the party advances to the final phase.

 ---